 I will share Wim’s guided meditation shortly, but first it is imporatnt you cognitively understand what is involved in Wim’s breathing method.

 1) Get comfortable and close your eyes

-Sit in a meditation posture, whatever is most comfortable for you.
+Sit in a meditation posture or lie down—whatever is most comfortable for you.
 Make sure you can expand your lungs freely without feeling any constriction.
 It is recommended to do this practice right after waking up since your stomach is still empty.

 2) Warm Up

 Inhale deeply.
 Really draw the breath in until you feel a slight pressure from inside your chest on your solar plexus.
 Hold this for a moment and then exhale completely.
 Push the air out as much as you can.
 Hold this for a moment.
 Repeat this warm-up round 15 times.

 Imagine you’re blowing up a balloon.
 Inhale through the nose and exhale through the mouth in short but powerful bursts.
 The belly is pulled inward when you are breathing out and is pulled outward when you are breathing in.
 Keep a steady pace and use your midriff fully.
 Close your eyes and do this around 30 times or until you feel your body is saturated with oxygen.
 Symptoms could be light-headedness, tingling sensations in the body, electrical surges of energy.
 It’s important that you practice conscious breathing thorughout this expereince, keeping your mind focused and sharp.